- Do you organize any other tours than the Lazy Wednesday Tour?

 For guests staying in Puerto de Mogán, Puerto Rico, Arguineguín: bus nr.
 91starts from Puerto de Mogán at 7.15, it is passing Puerto Rico at around 7:30 and Arguineguín at around 7:45 This bus should be at San Telmo Bus Station at around 8:30 In the afternoon to go back home, you can take bus number 33 from Faro Maspalomas.
 This bus operates twice an hour.

-Where can I park if coming by a hired car?
+• Where can I park if coming for the tour by a hired car?

 First of all, I would like to say that it is easier and possibly less time-consuming (and much cheaper) to take the public busses described above than to come by car.
 Besides if you leave your car in Las Palmas, you will have to return back with the tour to Las Palmas, meanwhile, if you take the public bus, you can stay in Maspalomas (the last stop) and save yourself 2 hours of travelling.